First Application – 15kW Nano & Microgrid Gensets For Villages in India

 We and our partners will provide electricity to 10,000 non-grid villages in India with a total population of more than 50,000,000.
 This electricity will, in turn, power water purification and nearby cell phone towers for communication.

-Installations are projected to begin in 2017.
+Installations are projected to begin this year.

 Distributed Power – Microgrids and Nanogrids